johnno1962/Smuggler/README.md

 To use this Project, clone the Repo, select "Smuggler" Scheme and run.
 This starts a menu bar agent for the process.
 While this app is running you can use the command line tool ~/bin/smuggle to force loading of a built bundle or framework into the app after the fact.
-Error reporting on loading errors is not great unfortunately due how the code has to work.
-There is a log file created in /tmp/smuggler.log and in the event of a dlopen() load error it will be saved to /tmp/smuggler_error.log.
+Error reporting is through a log file "/tmp/smuggler.log" which is the place to look for any errors when the payload bundle is dlopen()'d.

 ![Icon](http://injectionforxcode.johnholdsworth.com/trace.png)